-You can add conditional formatting to DBFields in a report, then in the report result, the field values that meet a specified condition automatically apply the formatting you define for the condition.
-This is very useful to highlight values that users may need to act on at runtime.
+You can add conditional formats to DBFields in a report, then when a specified condition is fulfilled, Logi Report applies the format defined on the condition to the field values automatically.
+This is very useful to highlight values that the report users may need to act on at runtime.

 - Select the DBField and then do one of the following:

-- Select Conditional Formatting on the Format menu tab.
+- Select the Conditional Formatting button on the Format tab.

 - Right-click the DBField and select Conditional Formatting from the shortcut menu.